 • The robots aboard the Cygnus have a rec room, where they can challenge each other at laser target practice, yet despite the need for robots to practice targeting being patently ridiculous it also apparently didn’t help, as they can’t seem to hit our heroes even when they are standing still and right out in the open.

 • The double barrel horseshoe shaped laser guns the bad robots use makes no practical sense.

-• The hull of the Cygnus is breached in multiple places by meteors yet our heroes survive catastrophic decompression when they should have all died almost instantly and been sucked out into space.
+• The hull of the Cygnus is breached in multiple places by meteors yet our heroes somehow survive catastrophic decompression when they should have all died almost instantly as they were sucked out into space.

 • V.I.N.CENT notifies his friends that “A meteorite struck the ship” and you’d think a robot that is supposedly a “Vital Information Necessary Centralized” unit would know that a meteor is only referred to as a meteorite when it passes into a planet’s atmosphere.